MCP Toolbox for Databases tool for ADK¶

 )

-You can configure parameter binding, request hooks, and additional headers.
-See the Toolbox ADK documentation for details.
+You can configure parameter binding and additional headers.
+See the MCP Toolbox ADK documentation for details.
+For example, you can bind values to tool parameters.

-Once you’re Toolbox server is configured and up and running, you can load tools from your server using ADK:
+Once your MCP Toolbox server is configured and up and running, you can load tools from your server using ADK:

 import {InMemoryRunner, LlmAgent} from '@google/adk';